 I Belong is a nonprofit organization that employs people who are intellectually or developmentally differently able while embracing the Jewish values of Community, Kindness, Responsibility, Respect and Tikkun Olam (repairing the world).

 The Center this gala supports provides support for teens and their families through prevention, outreach, counseling, and sexual health services in a teen-friendly environment.
-Our principal Andy Poticha has been involved in the event for many years, including as an honoree.
+Our Founder Andy Poticha has been involved in the event for many years, including as an honoree.

 JUF provides support for people in need throughout Illinois and Israel.
 We support multiple JUF-driven events and programs.